 College Board’s Course Overview:

-Pre-AP English II focuses on the close reading, analytical writing, and language skills that have immediate relevance for students across their current courses and that are most essential for their future work in high school, college, and careers.
-Texts take center stage in the Pre-AP English II classroom, where students engage in close, critical reading of a wide range of materials.
+English II Advanced focuses on the close reading, analytical writing, and language skills that have immediate relevance for students across their current courses and that are most essential for their future work in high school, college, and careers.
+Texts take center stage in the English 2 Advanced classroom, where students engage in close, critical reading of a wide range of materials.
 The course trains the reader to observe the small details within a text to arrive at a deeper understanding of the whole.
 It also trains the writer to focus on crafting complex sentences as the foundation for writing to facilitate complex thinking and communicate ideas clearly.